rschristopher/ischristtrue.com/src/truth.md

 To believe in objective
  knowable truth, is to
  necessarily also believe that
-your soul is eternal --
+your soul is eternal.
- hence denying God,
+To deny God,
- denying knowable truth,
+ to denying knowable truth,
- is a fall from grace --
+ is to fall from grace --
  an eternal
  [hell](../doctrines/hell/)
  of one's own making.